-Where hard copy documents are used these should be suitably certified for non-face-to-face customers, where electronic documents are submitted appropriate measures should be taken to verify their authenticity.
+Where hard copy documents are used these should be suitably certified for non-faceto-face customers, where electronic documents are submitted appropriate measures should be taken to verify their authenticity.

-At least one from this section, ensuring that the identity, address and legal status are verified.
-Met What does this verify?
-Conditions 1 Certificate of Incorporation Memorandum & Articles of Association (or equivalent) ID T Must be either a certified copy or sourced directly from an independent public registry 2 Bank statement or utility bill Address No more than 6 months old.
-Received by the customer in the post CΦ Latest Annual Return ID and Address Must be in date and sourced directly from an independent public registry in an equivalent jurisdiction 4 Audited financial statements which displays the company name, directors and registered address All Must be audited and signed by the auditor (photocopies or documents sourced from an independent public registry are acceptable) 5 Prepared accounts by a reporting accountant which displays the company name, directors and registered address All Must be signed by the reporting accountant Φ Conducting and recording an enquiry by a business information service, or an undertaking from a reputable and known firm of lawyers or accountants confirming the documents submitted All None 7 Undertaking a company registry search, including confirmation that the institution has not been, or is not in the process of being dissolved, struck off, wound up or terminated Legal Status Company registry must be in an equivalent jurisdiction PLU S on a risk based approach, cons ider the following a dditional checks 1 Require payment for the product or service to be drawn from an account in the customer's name at a credit institution in an equivalent jurisdiction 2 Use independent data sources, including electronic sources When documentation cannot be provided
+Met hod What does this verify?
+Conditions 4 Certificate of Incorporation Memorandum & Articles of Association (or equivalent) Ð Must be either a certified copy or sourced directly from an independent public registry 2 Bank statement or utility bill Address No more than 6 months old.
+Received by the customer in the post æ Latest Annual Return ID and Address Must be in date and sourced directly from an independent public registry in an equivalent jurisdiction 4 Audited financial statements which displays the company name, directors and registered address All Must be audited and signed by the auditor (photocopies or documents sourced from an independent public registry are acceptable) 5 Prepared accounts by a reporting accountant which displays the company name, directors and registered address All Must be signed by the reporting accountant 6 Conducting and recording an enquiry by a business information service, or an undertaking from a reputable and known firm of lawyers or accountants confirming the documents submitted All None 7 Undertaking a company registry search, including confirmation that the institution has not been, or is not in the process of being dissolved, struck off, wound up or terminated Legal Status Company registry must be in an equivalent jurisdiction PLL IS on a risk based approach, consi 4 Require payment for the product or service to be drawn from an account in the customer's name at a credit institution in an equivalent jurisdictionUse independent data sources, including electronic sources The lega have en documentation cannot be provided relevant person should clearly docu Il person's identity using the methods taken to verify the identity and wh uirements of the Code.
+Senior manage ment why they hav listed above, what y they feel that this t alternative measures they s is sufficient to satisfy the